gVafiaThis/CarDataView/README.md

 It gives you access to accelerations, rates, angles and positional data just by recording the phone's sensor values.\
 With some creative thinking, you could say that you get all of that for free (beacuse you already have the phone).\
-Just mount the phone securely near the center of gravity and you can get some data from your laps (or transform the data to the center of gravity (upcoming feature) ).
+Just mount the phone securely near the center of gravity and you can get some relatively accurate data from your laps (or transform the data to the center of gravity (upcoming feature) ).

 Already existing solutions for viewing car lap data are either very expensive or lack functionallity that I (at least) would require.\
 So,this project started out as a dashboard, built with the bokeh library of python, for viewing and manipulating that data.\